octue/octue-sdk-python/docs/source/asking_questions.rst

 .. note::

-    Using the ``latest`` service revision tag or not including one at all will cause your question to be sent the latest deployed instance of the service.
-However, this will only work if the service has been added to a service registry.
+    Using the ``latest`` service revision tag, or not including one at all, will cause your question to be sent to the latest deployed revision of the service.
+This is determined by making a request to a `service registry
+    <https://django-twined.readthedocs.io/en/latest/>`_ if one or more :ref:`registries are defined
-    If it hasn't been added or you find the service isn't found, a specific service revision tag must be used.
+    <using_service_registries>`.
+If none of the service registries contain an entry for this service, a specific service
+    revision tag must be used.

 You can also set the following options when you call :mod:`Child.ask <octue.resources.child.Child.ask>`: